 Alexandra Kolla is an associate professor in the Computer Science Department at CU Boulder.
 Before joining CU Boulder, she was an assistant professor in the Computer Science Department at the University of Illinois at Urbana-Champaign.
-She got her PhD at the University of California Berkeley.
-Her advisor was Umesh Vazirani.
+She earned her PhD from the University of California, Berkeley, advised by Umesh Vazirani.
 Her interests lie in theoretical computer science and, more specifically, spectral graph theory and convex optimization.

 - Geometry of Polynomials, Spring 2019.
 Visiting Scientist.

 - Bridging Continuous and Discrete Optimization, Fall 2017.
 Visiting Scientist.